 Now we’re firmly in the era of reboots and renaissance.
 Everything seems to be getting re-invented.
 Then we see leading man Keanu Reeves, who is suddenly on the crest of a wave.
 He’s three John Wick films in, returning as Ted Theodore Logan, and everyone’s favourite person.
 Economically speaking, if there’s a time to return to The Matrix, particularly with Keanu on board, the time is now.
-There’d been talk of a reboot telling an entirely different story, during a long 15 years of speculation about plugging back into the system, but we now have the confirmation.
-Lana Wachowski will return, minus sibling, to direct the project.
-Reeves and Carrie Ann Moss will also return.
-Spoiler alert, everything in Matrix Revolutions certainly closed the book on Neo and Trinity, so some Sci-fi about turn twist from the beginning will be required but the good thing with this genre is…no one is ever beyond resurrection.
+There’d been talk of a reboot telling an entirely different story, during a long 15 years of speculation about plugging back into the system, but last year brought confirmation that Lana Wachowski will return, minus sibling, to direct a fourth entry in the series with Reeves and Carrie-Anne Moss reprising their roles.
+Spoiler alert, everything in Matrix Revolutions certainly closed the book on Neo and Trinity, so some sci-fi about turn twist from the beginning will be required but the good thing with this genre is…no one is ever beyond resurrection.

 Where the franchise original fell apart was far too much indulgence.
 If The Matrix was a pure vision, it still had with it that need to play quite safe.
 To crowd please.
 Aspects like the philosophy, the pretentious underlay was there at digestible levels.
 Enough not to annoy regular movie-goers there for the Kung-Fu and the bullet time, but just enough to satisfy those wanting to come back for repeat viewings and pick apart every mythological, philosophical and biblical reference.
 The sequels were unrestrained, and as far as the dialogue and drama, not to the benefit of the film.
 Sequences like the Architect’s seemingly never-ending expositional ramble were gamely spoofed within weeks of release.
 Furthermore, whilst there was memorable action, that need to outdo, to out-revolutionise the original, lead to a sequence like The Burly Brawl which is too much, and because it is so heavily reliant on CGI, it has dated.
 It didn’t have anything like the impact of those ground-breaking moments in the first film.